 - For every sleeping position and weight class

 - Good motion control

 Comparing Construction (Materials & Quality)

-- The base layer stabilizes the structure with a 5-inch thick layer of high-density foam that helps align your body for greater comfort.
+- The base layer stabilizes the structure with a thick layer of high-density foam that helps align your body for greater comfort.

 Ghostbed is likewise roll-packed and shipped to your house.
 This construction has three layers of foam and is covered in a fully removable fabric that contains a mix of polyester with viscose.